The

 farm.
 In particular, John moved to nearby Richwood,

-where he must have become some sort of mechanic a tinkerer
+where he must have become some sort of mechanic a person who

 Starling